suciusergiu94/blog/_posts/work-experience/2015-09-10-job-softvision.markdown

 <br />
 <br />
 We worked in an agile way as an extension to the client's team for CRM solution.<br />
-I mainly did support fixing front and backend bugs on the modules my team were responsible for.
+I mainly did Maintenance work fixing front and back end bugs on the modules my team were responsible for.
 <br />
 But I also implemented a few development tasks and took my time beeing familiar with:
 <br />